Advanced Study Grants

 Institute on Aging Advanced Study Grants: These grants are funded by the Boston College Institute on Aging, and they are offered to Freshmen, Sophomores, and Juniors for summer projects that explore the spiritual, physical, social, financial, and emotional dimensions of well-being of older adults and their families.
 For example, grants could support acquisition of skills in working with older adults, or research into policies and practices — including policies and practices in other countries — that might enhance the quality of life, quality of care, and vitality among America’s aging population and their families.

-ACC-IAC Grants for Thesis Research: These grants are for Juniors only, and are supported by special funding through the ACC-IAC Creativity and Innovation Program of the Atlantic Coast Conference.
+ACC-IAC Grants for Thesis Research: These grants are supported by special funding through the ACC-IAC Creativity and Innovation Program of the Atlantic Coast Conference.
 There are two categories of Grants for Thesis Research.
 1) The first category are grants awarded for skill acquisition or preliminary research conducted during the summer before Senior year, to make possible more creative and ambitious Senior projects.
 These grants might be used, for example, to visit and exploit archives and special collections, to acquire advanced skills in data collection or analysis, to conduct interviews, or to improve language fluency — anything that promises to enhance dramatically what the applicant will be able to achieve in a Senior Thesis or Scholar of the College project.
 The grant activity must be carried out during the summer prior to Senior year, not during Senior year.
 2) The second category of Grants for Thesis Research are for research trips or expenses during Senior year, in support of a Senior Thesis or Scholar of the College project in progress.
 These grants might used during semester break, for example, to take advantage of resources that have come to the attention of the Senior while doing preliminary research during the Fall semester.